 Each of the above categories—content areas and science practices—should occupy a certain proportion of the assessment, as specified in the framework; see the target and actual distribution of science questions by category.

 The assessment consisted of multiple-choice and constructed-response questions.
-Multiple-choice questions require students to select an answer from four to five options, while constructed-response questions require students to write either short or extended answers.
+Multiple-choice questions require students to select an answer from four options, while constructed-response questions require students to write either short or extended answers.

 To learn more, see questions from previous NAEP science assessments in the NAEP Questions Tool.